 Porting Applications using Recipes

-The Including Programs in Redox page gives an example to port/modify a pure Rust program, here we will explain the advanced way to port Rust programs, mixed Rust programs (Rust + C/C++ libraries, for example) and C/C++ programs.
+The Including Programs in Redox page gives an example to port/modify a pure Rust program, here we will explain the advanced way to port Rust programs, mixed Rust programs (Rust and C/C++ libraries, for example) and C/C++ programs.

 Recipe